klusta-team/klustaviewa/docs/manual.md

 ### Settings file

-A settings file is stored in `~/.klustaviewa/settings.dat`.
+A settings file is stored in `~/.klustaviewa/settings`.
 It contains your user settings (main window arrangement, last opened file, etc.) and is automatically updated every time you use the software.
 This file should not be modified.
 You might need to delete it if you encounter some bugs.

 ### IPython console

-If IPython 1.0.dev is installed (which requires, for now, [installing the development version from GitHub](https://github.com/ipython/ipython)), you can open an IPythonView which gives you access to the data.
+If IPython 1.0+ is installed, you can open an IPythonView which gives you access to the data.
 You can even have custom Python modules automatically loaded by putting them in a directory specified in the `ipython_import_paths` variable of the preferences file.

 In the IPython console, the following variables are available: